micropython/micropython/docs/library/sys.rst

 .. data:: path

-   a mutable list of directories to search for imported modules
+   A mutable list of directories to search for imported modules.

 .. data:: platform